Hanna-N9/coffee-worldwide/README.md

 - `Search`: Component for searching and filtering drinks.
 - `NewCoffeeForm`: Form for submitting new coffee drinks.
 - `CoffeeList` and `Coffee`: Components for displaying a list of coffee drinks and individual drinks, respectively.
+- `SingleCoffeeDetails`: Component for identifying /:id to get a specific coffee's details

 ### Additional Components (if applicable)